 Thanks to the help of a calm and knowledgeable mediator, and thanks especially to their own reasonableness, persistence, and commitment to their children, Derek and Stacey have an MSA that will serve them well into the future.
 They also know that if they do run into any challenging post-divorce issues, Ms. Smith will be available to help them work things out—without the stress and high cost of litigation.

 Could mediation help you move calmly and logically through your divorce?
-Give yourself the holiday gift of a free consultation to learn more about this helpful process.
+Give yourself the holiday gift of a initial consultation to learn more about this helpful process.